quandl/quandl-excel-windows/README.md

 ## Building a Release package

+Following steps will create a setup package which works for both Microsoft Excel 32 bit and 64 bit.

 1. Follow the instructions list in `Development` section above to setup the project and its basic dependencies.
 2. Copy this file [Microsoft .NET Framework 4.6.1 Web.prq](Microsoft .NET Framework 4.6.1 Web.prq) to folder C:\Program Files (x86)\InstallShield\2015LE\SetupPrerequisites
 3. Ensure the setup project is signed `Quandl.Excel.Addin.Setup -> 6 Prepare for Release => Releases => SingleImage => Signing`